greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ### <a id="topic791"></a>CPU

--   **Why is CPU usage lower than the `cpu_hard_quota_limit` configured for the resource group?**
+-   **Why is CPU usage lower than the `cpu_max_percent` configured for the resource group?**

     You may run into this situation when a low number of queries and slices are running in the resource group, and these processes are not utilizing all of the cores on the system.

--   **Why is CPU usage for the resource group higher than the configured `cpu_hard_quota_limit`?**
+-   **Why is CPU usage for the resource group higher than the configured `cpu_max_percent`?**

     This situation can occur in the following circumstances:

-    -   A resource group may utilize more CPU than its `cpu_hard_quota_limit` when other resource groups are idle.
+    -   A resource group may utilize more CPU than its `cpu_max_percent` when other resource groups are idle.
 In this situation, Greenplum Database allocates the CPU resource of an idle resource group to a busier one.
 This resource group feature is called CPU burst.
     -   The operating system CPU scheduler may cause CPU usage to spike, then drop down.
 If you believe this might be occurring, calculate the average CPU usage within a given period of time \(for example, 5 seconds\) and use that average to determine if CPU usage is higher than the configured limit.

 ### <a id="topic795"></a>Memory